 Each share includes 20 weekly pickups beginning in early to mid-June and ending in late October (the exact start date is determined in late May).
 The weekly distributions are designed to feed one household; the quantity and variety of crops in the shares varies per week, depending on the crops in season, the size of your share, and what is ready to harvest.

-Pickup days for the 2018 summer share will be Tuesdays and Fridays, 10-7 PM.
+Pickup days for the 2019 summer share will be Tuesdays and Fridays, 10 am-7 pm.
 You choose your pickup day when you register and come to the farm on that day for the duration of the season.

 6 work hours—can be paid out for $10/hr

 - You have a large household or older children with big appetites

 - People in your household will eat most vegetables